Olivier Douliery/Sipa USA

 From AIPAC To Trump: Michael Glassner’s Journey

-How does one go from serving as AIPAC’s Southwest Regional Political Director a year ago to running Donald Trump’s national political operation today?
+How does one go from serving as AIPAC's southwest regional political director to running Donald Trump's national political operation in a year?

 Ever since Trump announced his White House bid last June, Michael Glassner has been serving as his campaign’s national political director.
 In part, he is credited with landing the coveted Sarah Palin endorsement ahead of the Iowa Caucus last month.

 Glassner’s political journey began as a 20-year-old college student from Kansas when he served as Bob Dole’s traveling aide in the 1988 presidential campaign.
 “I became the right-hand man for the Senate Majority Leader and a presidential candidate,” Glassner related in an interview with Jewish Insider.
 “It was a tremendous education in politics, and that was the beginning of what became a 15-year relationship as I worked for Senator Dole in a number of capacities.”

 Upon moving to New Jersey in the late nineties, Glassner served as a senior advisor to Lewis Eisenberg, the then-Chairman of the Port Authority of New York & New Jersey and a prominent Republican Jewish leader.
 He worked out of the Port Authority’s World Trade Center office but left just before 9/11 to join IDT Corp in Newark.
 Glassner credits his former boss, IDT founder Howard Jonas, whom he referred to as “a strong Zionist and an AIPAC guy,” with encouraging him to become more active in pro-Israel politics.
 Intermittently between 2000 to 2008, Glassner would take time off to return to the campaign trail: running George W. Bush’s general election campaign in Iowa, fundraising for Bush’s ’04 re-election effort, and in ’08, where he managed Sarah Palin’s vice presidential campaign.